 And, of course, there’s also the fact that I never thought you’d get pregnant like this.
 I didn’t think you’d be so young.
 Or so not married.
 Or so not even owning a car.
 Or having insurance.
 I know I can be kind of a ball-busting bitch with horns where you’re concerned.
 That I’m always like the sister-version of Mike Ditka: “Study harder.
 Work harder.
 I said harder!
 Do more.
 Reach your potential.
 You’re better than that!”
 But it’s only because no one else was telling you those things.
 No one else seemed to see the awesomeness in you like I do.
 And no one pushed me, and I wish now they would have because I made a lot of schmidtty choices that I’ve had to live with for a long time.

 And I know that my pushy, bossiness made it awful and scary for you to tell me when you were visiting us.
 You were probably expecting an explosion.
 But I hope I was OK about it because as soon as the shock wore off, I realized how much I already loved that teeny, weeny baby in there.
 And that you were making the right choice.
 And that you and Charlie will find a way to make this work together.
-I like him a lot.
 I can see how much he loves you.
 And I can see that he has the potential to be an amazing man.
 It’s just that right now, I look at both of you, and I see kids.
 Not “kids” in the “you kids and your damn rock-n-roll music” way, but more in the ”you are literally kids and I can’t yet accept you as adults” kind of way.
 But that has to change, along with a lot of other things.

 Even though you didn’t intend to get pregnant, now that you are, I can see that you’re truly happy about it.
 And I am too.
 Just as a side note, unintended breeding is sort of rampant in our family.
 Seriously, until I started trying to get pregnant the first time, I wasn’t sure if anyone in our extended gene pool could successfully plan a pregnancy.
 So just know this isn’t the first time this has happened, no matter what certain people may try and tell you.
 How do you think I got here?
 I suspect it involved red wine.